Two transfer Deadline Days in August?

 By Sky Sports Football

-EFL clubs have followed the Premier League's example by bringing their transfer deadline forward but with foreign leagues' deadlines expected to be on August 31, we are in line for two transfer deadlines next summer.
+EFL clubs followed the Premier League's example by bringing their transfer deadline forward but with foreign leagues' deadlines expected to be on August 31, we are in line for two transfer deadlines this summer.

-So what does this all mean for the summer window?
+So what does this all mean?
 Here's all you need to know…

 When does the summer transfer window close for Premier League clubs?

-The transfer window in England will officially close on August 31, 2018, FIFA have confirmed.
+The transfer window in England will officially close on August 31, 2018, FIFA has confirmed.

-However, as stated earlier, Premier League clubs voted to close their own window at 5pm on Thursday August 9, two days before the first match of the 2018/19 season.
+However, Premier League clubs voted to close their own window at 5pm on Thursday August 9, a day before the first match of the 2018/19 season - the Friday Night Football clash between Manchester United and Leicester, live on Sky Sports.

 All of which means top-flight clubs will have an official trading window between June 9 and August 9 this summer.